archlinux/aurweb/CONTRIBUTING.md

 ### Coding Style

-We use the `flake8` and `isort` tools to manage PEP-8 coherenace and import ordering in this project.
+We use the `flake8` and `isort` tools to manage PEP-8 coherence and import ordering in this project.

 There are plugins for editors or IDEs which automate this process.
 Some